“Start writing, no matter what. The water does not flow until the faucet is turned on.”

 MORE THAN STORIES

 When we begin more comprehensive reports, I still use the 5-step writing process.
-But I also provide guidance for each style of writing so students understand what is different from the others.
-My goal is always to customize for your child, so - along with you, the parent(s) - we will change things as needed.
+But I also provide guidance for each genre of writing so students understand the differences.